Investigating the Histogram Loss in Regression: Applications

 \subsection{Time Series Prediction}

-We use the Electricity Transformer Dataset (ETD,~\cite{haoyi2021informer}) for the time series prediction experiments.
-The dataset contains $6$ features relating to the electricity loads, in addition to the oil temperature, which is the prediction target in all of our experiments.
-The data is collected from two different transformers and has two variants: hourly datasets, which were collected from each Transformer at an hourly rate, and 15-minute datasets, where the data collection happened $4$ times per hour.
+We use the Electricity Transformer Dataset (ETD,~\citep{haoyi2021informer}) for the time series prediction experiments.
+The data set contains $6$ features relating to the electricity loads, in addition to the oil temperature, which is the prediction target in all of our experiments.
+The data is collected from two different transformers and has two variants: hourly data sets, which were collected from each transformer at an hourly rate, and 15-minute data sets, where the data collection happened $4$ times per hour.
+We consider the multi-step prediction task similar to previous work on this data set~\citep{wu2021autoformer,Zeng2022ltsflinear}, where given a history of length T, the goal is to predict the next k steps of the target (i.e., the oil temperature).
+In our experiment, we use $T=k=96$.

-We investigate the performance of three different network architectures on the four ET-Datasets.
-The three architectures are LSTM~\citep{hochreiter1997long}, Transformer~\citep{vaswani2017transformer} and a simple linear model as suggested by ~\cite{Zeng2022ltsflinear}.
-For each architecture, we had two variations, one trained with HL-Gaussian loss and one trained with $\ell_2$ loss.
-As a rule of thumb, we divide the output range to 100 bins, set $\sigma$ to twice this bin width, and then increase the bin width to add some padding as described in Appendix $\ref{sec:appdx_application_details}$.
+We investigated the performance of four different network architectures typically used for time-series predictions.
+These architectures are LSTM~\citep{hochreiter1997long}, GRUs ~\citep{chung2014empirical}, Vanilla Transformer~\citep{vaswani2017transformer}, and a simple linear model suggested by~\cite{Zeng2022ltsflinear}.
+For each architecture, we had two variations, one trained with HL-Gauss loss and one trained with $\ell_2$ loss.
+For HL-Gauss, we divided the output range to $100$ bins, set $\sigma$ to twice this bin width, and extended the support with additional padding as described in Appendix $\ref{sec:appdx_application_details}$.
 The same appendix section provides more details on the hyperparameters and the experiment setup.

-Table~\ref{tab:ett_results} shows the results for all architectures on the four datasets.
-The results show that networks trained with HL-Gaussian achieved overall better performance across the different datasets and architectures.
+Table~\ref{tab:ett_results} shows the test MSE for all the architectures on the 4 data sets in ETD, and we show the test MAE results in Table~\ref{tab:ett_results_mae} in Appendix~\ref{sec:appdx_application_details}.
+The results suggest that the benefit of HL-Gauss for time-series prediction tasks is architecture-dependent.
+Recurrent architectures (LSTM and GRU) consistently benefit from HL-Gauss, achieving significantly lower test MSE on most datasets.
+In contrast, the linear architecture did not benefit from having HL-Gauss.
+One possible explanation for the architecture dependence is that, for architectures with complex optimization dynamics such as LSTM and GRU, HL-Gauss helps stabilize the gradient dynamics (Section ~\ref{opt_theory}) and, as a result, improves their performance.
+On the other hand, simple models such as linear models are well-suited for direct $\ell_2$ optimization and thus do not benefit from HL-Gauss.

 {\arabic{footnote}}